-I am pleased to be the Year 6 teacher this year and am excited to be working with a great group of young people.
+I am pleased to be the Year 6 teacher this year and am excited to be working with a great group of young people that I already know really well.
 I know we will all work hard to make this a successful final year for the children in Year 6.
 As most of you already know I have been teaching at Marlfields for quite a few years and have taught every year group in the school, including having previously taught Year 6.There are lots of challenges for the year a head and I we will all be working hard in preparation for SATs and transition to Key stage 3, children often find this year challenging but enjoyable as they start to get ready for High School.Some children may find the increased pace and work load difficult at first and this can cause anxiety or upset at the start of the year.
 Please remember that we have an open door policy at Marlfields and if you are worried, or your child additional needs support, pop in for a chat or drop me an email ( email@example.com) – together we can make this year a great success and wonderful climax to your child’s time at Marlfields.

 Class 6 will Blog as often as possible, keeping you up to date on life in the classroom so please remember to visit our Blog at: